Carlisle Colts

-The Carlisle Colts was the initial moniker of the minor league baseball teams based in Carlisle, Pennsylvania between 1896 and 1904.
-The Carlisle teams played as members of the Cumberland Valley League in 1896 and Pennsylvania League in 1904.
+The Carlisle Colts was the initial moniker of the minor league baseball teams based in Carlisle, Pennsylvania.
+The Carlisle Colts played as members of the 1896 Cumberland Valley League and Carlisle returned to minor league in 1904 as members of the Pennsylvania League.

 History

 Carlisle, Pennsylvania first hosted minor league baseball when 1896 Carlisle Colts began play.
 The Colts began play as members of the four–team Independent level Cumberland Valley League.
 Carlisle joined the Chambersburg Maroons, Hagerstown Lions and Hanover Tigers playing in the league.